MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started-service.md

 &grant_type=refresh_token
 &redirect_uri=https%3A%2F%2Flogin.live.com%2Foauth20_desktop.srf
 &refresh_token=\<yourrefreshtoken>`
-- Get the access token, refresh token, and access token expiration from the response
+- Get the access token, refresh token, and expiration from the response
 - Set a timer that expires just before the access token expires
 - Set the Authorization header to the access token
 - Store the new refresh token in secured storage